Own-Data-Privateer/hoardy-mail/README.md

 That is to say, as a long-term defense measure, this tool is probably useless.
 All your mail will get leaked eventually, regardless.
-Short-term and against random exploitations of your mail servers, this thing is perfect, IMHO.
+Against random exploitations of your mail servers `imaparms` is perfect.

+Also, `imaparms` is a very fast mail fetcher, regardless of all of this.

-# <span id="gmail"/>GMail: Some Fun and Relevant Facts
+# <span id="gmail-is-evil"/>Google's security theater

 GMail docs say that IMAP and SMTP are "legacy protocols" and are "insecure".
 Which, sure, they could be, if you reuse passwords.